 icon-facebook icon-instagram icon-pinterest icon-soundcloud icon-twitter icon-youtube

-The Court of Appeal is the division of the Supreme Court to apply to if you are seeking to appeal a civil decision made:
+The Court of Appeal is the division of the Supreme Court to apply to when appealing a civil decision made:

 • By a judge in the Trial Division of the Supreme Court of Victoria.